x

 Proposal

-To design a framework for mapping and understanding data quality that will assist MIT Solve in creating effective programming for their entrepreneurial Solver teams.
+Continue development of a digital tool for mapping and understanding data quality that will assist MIT Solve in creating effective programming for their entrepreneurial Solver teams.

 The Journey